4EA/WhiteNoiseGenerator/README.md

 # WhiteNoiseGenerator
-A white noise generator for the Mbed platform
+A white noise generator for the Mbed platform.
+For more information, see my website: http://4eadigital.com/white-noise-generator/